lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 In the special case that the CA/RA has a DH certificate that is known to the EE and the certification request is for a key agreement key pair, the EE can also use the POPOSigningKey structure (where the algorithmIdentifier field is DHBasedMAC and the signature field is the MAC) for demonstrating POP.

+#### POPOPrivKey Structure
+{: id="sect-5.2.8.3"}

-On the other hand, if the certification request is for a key pair that does not support signing (i.e., a request for an encryption or key agreement certificate), then the proof-of-possession of the private key is demonstrated through use of the POPOPrivKey structure in one of following three ways, for details see Section 4.2 and 4.3 of {{RFC4211}}.
+If the certification request is for a key pair that does not support signing (i.e., a request for an encryption or key agreement certificate), then the proof-of-possession of the private key is demonstrated through use of the POPOPrivKey structure in one of following three ways, for details see Section 4.2 and 4.3 of {{RFC4211}}.

 ~~~~ asn.1
    POPOPrivKey ::= CHOICE {